keepgoingwm/koa-route-schema/README.md

 var options = {
   prefix: 'v1',
   ajv: {},  // options passed to ajv constructor
+  ajvErrors: , // options directly pass to ajv-errors, you can also call ajv-errors to [instance].ajv
+  ajvKeywords: , // options directly pass to ajv-keywords, you can also call ajv-keywords to [instance].ajv
   schemaOptions: []

   parseSchemaOptions: null,  // [function]-parse real schemaOptions